On the complexity of controlling quantum many-body dynamics

-Finally we use optimal control to drive the system from the out of equilibrium state back to the initial state $|\psi (0)\rangle$, in a given time $T$ to obtain the final state $|\psi (T)\rangle$.
-The optimization is implemented through the CRAB technique~\cite{CRAB}: after making a guess for a possible return path $\Gamma_0(t)$, we introduce a correction of the form $\Gamma(t) = \Gamma_0(t) f(t)$, where the function $f(t)$ is expressed as a truncated Fourier series, i.e.

-Here, $k = 1, . . . ,n_f$, $\nu_k = 2\pi k(1 + r_k)/T$ are �random- ized� Fourier harmonics, $T$ is the total time evolution, $r_k \in [0,1]$ are random numbers with a flat distribution, and $\lambda(t)$ is a normalization function to keep the initial and final control pulse values fixed.
+Finally, we use optimal control to drive the system from the out of equilibrium state back to the initial state $|\psi (0)\rangle$, in a given time $T$ to obtain the final state $|\psi (T)\rangle$.
+The optimization is implemented through the Chopped Random Basis (CRAB) technique~\cite{CRAB}: after making a guess for a possible return path $\Gamma_0(t)$, we introduce a correction of the form $\Gamma(t) = \Gamma_0(t) f(t)$, where the function $f(t)$ is expressed as a truncated Fourier series, i.e. $f(t) = 1+ \sum_{k} A_k sin(\nu_kt) + B_k cos(\nu_kt)/\lambda(t). $ Here, $k = 1, . . . ,n_f$, $\nu_k = 2\pi k(1 + r_k)/T$ are �random- ized� Fourier harmonics, $T$ is the total time evolution, $r_k \in [0,1]$ are random numbers with a flat distribution, and $\lambda(t)$ is a normalization function to keep the initial and final control pulse values fixed.
 The optimization problem is then reformulated as the extremization of a multivariable function $F({A_k}, {B_k}, {\nu_k)}$, which can be numerically performed with a suitable method~\cite{CRAB}.

 In Fig.~\ref{models_sd_vs_t:fig} typical results of this procedure are shown for the LMG model (red line) and the Ising model (black line): in the left half of the picture the disordering process is applied and the diagonal entropy increases reaching an average maximum value ($S_d^{LMG}\sim\log (N/2)$ and $S_d^I\sim N/2\log (2)$).
 In the right half of the picture the optimization phase is shown: even though the Hamiltonian is only partially tunable (i.e. we do not allow for a sign reversal of all couplings) the control is able to steer the system towards the desired initial stationary state, reducing $S_d$ to zero, without the need for information on the history of the disordering process.
 We verified that this holds for different system sizes and different total times $T$ (data not shown).